 PSD2 for more convenient and simpler access to banking and payment services

-Author: Andrija Jovović, director of the Department for Payment Transactions of the CBCG
+Author: Andrija Jovović, Director of the Payment System Department of the CBCG

 Through PSD2 and the open banking that it brings, there are opportunities for that situation to change very quickly and for new service providers from the FinTech, IT industry and others to enter the market.
 There is no doubt that in the future, new actors will play a significant role in the field of providing banking and payment services, and that it is they who will begin to change the usual operations of banks in our country as well.

 In addition to establishing greater security requirements and improving the protection of users of payment services, PSD2 brings and regulates two new payment services, namely: